cloudchallenges/batchfactory/README.md

-# Starter Template
+# Batch Factory

-A foundational scaffold for the **Challenge Title** challenge.
+A foundational scaffold for the BatchFactory challenge.
 Use this repository to build your implementation from scratch.

 📋 [View Challenge](https://cloudchallenges.hyperoot.dev/challenge/batchfactory) · 📖 [Read Solution Guide](https://cloudchallenges.hyperoot.dev/challenge/batchfactory/solution)